-The EEC subsystem shall provide all glycol piping and tubing to all Antenna Electronics.
-Glycol piping and tubing necessary for Antenna Drive Electronics shall be the responsibility of the antenna contractor.
+The EEC subsystem shall provide all glycol piping and tubing internal to all Antenna Electronics locations.
+Glycol piping and tubing necessary for Antenna Drive Electronics as well as glycol distribution from the chiller to each antenna electronics location shall be the responsibility of the antenna contractor.

-Glycol piping will be stainless steel or copper wherever rigid piping can be utilized, and a nitrile rubber hose with braided stainless steel jacket for the flexible sections (Figure 7).
+Glycol piping internal to antenna electronics will be stainless steel or copper wherever rigid piping can be utilized, and a nitrile rubber hose with braided stainless steel jacket for the flexible sections (Figure 7).
 Insulation will be used wherever practical to help maintain stable glycol temperatures and to avoid condensation from forming on the lines.